LedgerHQ/ledger-app-tester/doc/internals.md

 - `only_apps`: List of application names to include in the build.
 - `with_variants`: Request to build all known variants.

-Here again, some environment variables can be set:

-- `BLACKLIST`
-- `LIMIT`

 This workflow returns the following output value:

 - `total_apps`: Total number of selected Apps